syncfusion-content/wpf-docs/wpf/RightToLeft.md

 # Right To Left

-Right To Left support to display the content from right-to-left direction.
+Right To Left support displays the content from right-to-left direction.

 ## Supported controls